Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Precautions when releasing a quarantined koi into your pond

+The quarantine tub is a multi-purpose lifesaver.
 There are times when a single koi needs to be kept separate from the shoal.
 It could be injured or show symptoms of a disease.
-In that case, a quarantine tub serves to protect the pond as well as allow sick fish temporary accommodation where it can be treated.
+In that case, a quarantine tub serves to protect the pond as well as allow the sick fish temporary accommodation where it can be treated.

 How to Prepare the Quarantine Tub